dpurgin/qtorm/README.md

 }
 ```

-Note that the runtime library (`libQt5Orm.so` on Linux or `Qt5Orm.dll` on Windows) should be available unter `LD_LIBRARY_PATH` (Linux) or `PATH` (Windows) when running the application.
+Note: The runtime library (`libQt5Orm.so` on Linux or `Qt5Orm.dll` on Windows) should be available under `LD_LIBRARY_PATH` (Linux) or `PATH` (Windows) when running the application.

 ## Current Status

-QtOrm currently supports SQLite backend with the following operations:
+QtOrm currently supports the SQLite backend with the following features:

-* Creating or updating database schema according to the registered entities in the OR-mapper
+* Creating or updating the database schema according to the registered entities in the ORM
-* Reading data from a table, optionally filtered and ordered
+* Reading data from a table, with optional filtering and ordering
 * Inserting and/or updating rows
-* Removing single rows or a set of rows according to filters
+* Removing single rows or sets of rows using filters
 * Transaction support
-* 1:n, n:1 relations support
+* 1:n and n:1 relationship support

 ## Usage

-### Domain classes
+### Domain Classes

-Domain classes representing table entities must be derived from `QObject`.
-By default, class names will be mapped
-to database tables with the same name.
-All properties declared with `Q_PROPERTY()` will be mapped
-to database columns with the same names.
+Domain classes representing table entities must inherit from `QObject`.
+By default, class names are mapped to database tables with the same name.
+All properties declared with `Q_PROPERTY()` are mapped to database columns with the same names.

 All non-transient properties must be readable, writable, and notifyable.

 Every entity must have an identity property.
-By default, the property `id` is considered to be identity.
-This property
-will be set to primary key and autogenerated by the SQLite backend.
+By default, the property `id` is considered the identity.
+This property will be set as the primary key and autogenerated by the SQLite backend.

-Every entity must have a default constructor declared with Q_INVOKABLE, otherwise the OR mapper will
-not be able to instantiate it when fetching data.
+Every entity must have a default constructor declared with Q_INVOKABLE, otherwise the ORM will not be able to instantiate it when fetching data.

-A minimal entity declaration with all-default settings is as follows:
+A minimal entity declaration with all-default settings looks like this:

 ```cpp
 class Community : public QObject